25 August 2023

 Modeling the Dynamics of Intensive Longitudinal Data

-On day 1 of this five day course we begin with grounding ourselves in N=1 time series analysis as it has been employed for decades in econometrics.
+On day 1 of this four day course we begin with grounding ourselves in N=1 time series analysis as it has been employed for decades in econometrics.
 We will cover basic topics such as the ARIMA model, the autocorrelation function, stationarity, unit roots and trends.
 Building on this basis, we will discuss N>1 extensions and dynamics multilevel modeling during day 2, and emphasize the importance of separating within-person dynamics from between-person differences.
 On day 3 we will discuss measurement issues, including some modeling solutions such as models that account for measurement error.
 Additionally, we discuss dynamic network analysis.
 On day 4, we discuss continuous time modeling and changes in dynamics.
-On the final day we have guest speakers highlighting their research in this field, and we will have an open group discussion where all participants are invited to join.

 For this course some knowledge of multilevel analysis and Bayesian statistics is preferable, but not required.
 Also, experience with R and/or Mplus is useful, but is not mandatory.